 Bon Jovi is more blue collar than spandex.
 That's a key to their lasting appeal.
 "Slippery When Wet," loaded with hits and Bon Jovi's best performances, is the CD to get.
 The other half-dozen Bon Jovi albums from the '80s and '90s all have their attractions but there's also a ton of filler.
 The same can be said for both Bon Jovi and Sambora's solo ventures.
 A good way around this dilemma is "Cross Road."
 It culls the best and leaves the rest.

 '03 release "This Left Feels Right: Bon Jovi's Greatest Hits With A Twist" is just that.
 The "twist" is acoustic versions of Bon Jovi's best known songs.
-More attention is paid to the lyrics while the playing is often intricate with subtle nuances.
 For those riding the Bon Jovi bandwagon to the end this is a pleasant diversion.